 - Light penetration (especially morning sunlight) and airflow should be encouraged to dry the turf surface quickly.

-- Use recommended rates of fertiliser at the recommended timing to prevent lush growth when conditions are conducive to the pathogen.
+- Use appropriate rates of fertiliser at the recommended timing to match turf growth and prevent lush growth when conditions are conducive to the pathogen.

 - Use acidifying fertiliser such as ammonium sulphate to help reduce the pH at the turf surface.